Incitement: Examples

+China

 England and Wales

 Incitement was an offence under the common law of England and Wales.
 It was an inchoate offence.
 It consisted of persuading, encouraging, instigating, pressuring, or threatening so as to cause another to commit a crime.

 It was abolished in England and Wales on 1 October 2008 when Part 2 of the Serious Crime Act 2007 came into force, replacing it with three new statutory offences of encouraging or assisting crime.
 The common law is now only relevant to offences committed before that date.

-Relationship with other offences
+Relationship to other offences

 The rationale of incitement matches the general justification underpinning the other inchoate offences of conspiracy and attempt by allowing the police to intervene before a criminal act is completed and the harm or injury is actually caused.
 There is considerable overlap, particularly where two or more individuals are involved in criminal activity.
 The plan to commit crime may exist only in the mind of one person until others are incited to join in, at which point the social danger becomes more real.
 The offence overlaps the offences of counselling or procuring as an accessory.
 Indeed, in the early case of R v Higgins incitement was defined as being committed when one person counsels, procures or commands another to commit a crime, whether or not that person commits the crime.
 The words, "counsel" and "procure" were later adopted in section 8 of the Accessories and Abettors Act 1861 as two of the four forms of accessory.
-In AG’s Reference (No. 1 of 1975), Widgery CJ said:
+In AG's Reference (No. 1 of 1975), Widgery CJ said:

 The mens rea

 The inciter must intend the others to engage in the behaviour constituting the offence, including any consequences which may result, and must know or believe (or possibly suspect) that those others will have the relevant mens rea.
 In R v Curr, the defendant allegedly incited women to commit offences under the Family Allowances Act 1945 but, because the prosecution did not prove that the women had the mens rea to constitute the offence, the conviction was quashed.
-Fenton Atkinson J explained that:
+Fenton Atkinson explained:

 In R v Whitehouse, a father was charged with inciting his fifteen-year-old daughter to have sexual intercourse with him.
 At this age, she would have been excused from liability for committing the offence of incest with her father.
 The conviction was quashed on appeal and Scarman LJ explained that: